 - Gloves X 2.
 An inner layer and an outer layer.

-If you have all this stuff, you’re good to go.
+If you have all this stuff I’ve written above on my Mont Blanc Packing List, then you’re good to go.
 Remember, Chamonix (the launch town for Mont Blanc) has everything you need.
 So arrive a day early if you’re nervous and get it all sorted.
 Don’t panic, it’s all good.
 You can do it!
 And if you’re thinking about which operator to use, I couldn’t recommend Mountain Tracks any higher, they’re absolute heroes!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!

 I use HeyMondo.
 You get INSTANT quotes.
 Super cheap, they actually pay out, AND they cover almost everywhere, where most insurance companies don't (even places like Central African Republic etc!).
 You can sign-up here.
 PS You even get 5% off if you use MY LINK!
 You can even sign up if you're already overseas and traveling, pretty cool.